agateau/mup/README.md

 # What is it?

-Mdview is a minimalist markdown viewer.
-You can use it to preview your markdown files.
+Mdview is a markdown viewer and browser.
+You can use it to view markdown files and create lightweight wiki-like structures.

 Markdown is a simple markup language.
 See http://daringfireball.net/markdown/

+# Usage

+Start mdview like this:

+    mdview file.md

+You can edit the file by clicking the "Edit" button.
+This will open your prefered editor.

+You can create linked pages by adding links to other files which end with ".md".

 # Requirements